Did Locals Get Kicked Out by Airbnb

-Are Airbnb and its ilk really to blame for skyrocketing rents and shortages of affordable housing in Mallorca’s capital?
+Are Airbnb and similar digital platforms really to blame for skyrocketing rents and shortages of affordable housing in Mallorca’s capital?

 Well, that depends on who you talk to.
 With tempers high on both sides, the debates are still continuing long after the law to ban short-term holiday rental flats in Palma was put into effect.
 Affordable Mallorca takes a look at both sides of this thorny issue.